dbeaudoinfortin/SandBoxSimulator/README.md

 - Box and plane rendering is broken with the ray tracing render setting.
 The objects always show up a spheres.
 - Ray traced rendering does not support aspect ratio other than 1:1.
 This is more of a bug than a design limitation.
 - Sphere to box collisions cannot handle situations where the sphere makes clean contact with only an edge of the box.
 This is a work in progress.
+- The interpolation between time steps for collision detection is only implemented for sphere to sphere collisions.
+Again, this is work in progress.
+- Box to plane collisions have not been implemented.

 # Changes in Version 4.1